Girl’s Blouse

 A sight divinely unutterable.
 Saying it in words

-would be like measuring the Lose Weight Exercise
+would be like measuring the Weight

 of a sun’s ray on a scale.